Research & Development

 HEAL redefines traditional curriculum design by integrating learners' inner processes with the learning environment.
 This approach emphasizes learning knowledge and skills from the integration of thoughts, feelings, and sensations for an experiential understanding.

 Traditional curriculum often overlooks personal growth, focusing instead on structured course design.
-HEAL, however, guides learners toward adopting a witness perspective, from which they can experience the learning process without judgment.
+HEAL, however, guides learners toward adopting a witness perspective, what Otto Scharmer refers to as the “fourth person mode” (1,2), from which they can experience the learning process without judgment.
 This fosters a deeper connection with the subject, integrating concrete thoughts and ideas with their emotional connection with the same.

 By promoting a witness perspective, HEAL not only enhances individual learning, but it also awakens a deep sense of connection among fellow learners, fostering a sense of community.
 This shared experience creates an inclusive and supportive environment where learners connect with each other's journeys, making the learning process truly whole person oriented.